Jasper Tudor: Tudor reign

+After 1485, he would describe himself as the "high and mighty Prince Jasper, brother and uncle of Kings, Duke of Bedford and Earl of Pembroke".
+It was after the death of his elder brother, Edmund, that Jasper took over the responsibility of maintaining the Lancastrian ties within Wales.
+Along with this, he took into his care his sister-in-law and infant nephew.

 Marriage and children

-Jasper was married on 7 November 1485 to Catherine Woodville (c.
-1458–1509).
-She was the daughter of Richard Woodville, 1st Earl Rivers and Jacquetta of Luxembourg, and was sister to King Edward IV's queen Elizabeth Woodville and to Anthony Woodville, 2nd Earl Rivers and Richard Woodville, 3rd Earl Rivers.
+Jasper was married on 7 November 1485 to Katherine Woodville (c.
+1458–1497).
+She was the daughter of Richard Woodville, 1st Earl Rivers and Jacquetta of Luxembourg, and was sister to Edward IV's queen Elizabeth Woodville and to Anthony Woodville, 2nd Earl Rivers and Richard Woodville, 3rd Earl Rivers.
 She was the widow of Henry Stafford, 2nd Duke of Buckingham, who had been executed for treason in 1483.
 There were no children of her marriage with Jasper Tudor.